 Hosts File Example

 Another use-case is in a pre-deployment scenario in which an administrator would like to divert traffic by mapping the same FQDN to a different IP address.
-For example, a SBC 1000/2000can communicate with a Lync server under test before it is added to the production network, using the same FQDN, but with a different IP address.
+For example, a Sonus SBC 1000/2000 can communicate with a Lync server under test before it is added to the production network, using the same FQDN, but with a different IP address.

 - In the WebUI, click the Settings tab.

-In the left navigation pane, go to Protocols > DNS > Hosts.
+In the left navigation pane, go to Protocols > IP > Hosts.

-To delete an entry, select the checkbox next to the entry and then click the Delete () icon.
+Helpful Tip: To delete an entry, simply select the checkbox next to the entry you wish delete, then click the Delete () icon located at the top of the window.